-The rosemary and garlic are a delectable combination, but I added a few pinches of cayenne to kick up the heat factor, along with some basil and finely minced onion.
-Another secret that makes this meal a family favorite is that I don’t add seasonings on top of the patty, but instead fold them into the ground beef.
+Rosemary and garlic are a delectable combination, but I added a few pinches of cayenne to kick up the heat factor, along with some basil and finely minced onion.
+Another secret that makes this meal a family favorite is that I don’t add the seasonings on top of the patty, but instead fold them into the ground beef.

 You’ll want to take your time mixing in the seasonings to make sure that everything is fully incorporated.

-If you want a milder spice, you can try coriander or cumin.
+If you want to use a milder spice, you can try coriander or cumin.
 Pick either onion or garlic to add a flavorful allium to the mix, then fold away.

 Grilling also helps to lock in the flavor because a good portion of the patty is seared immediately on contact.
 That means that your grill needs to be well oiled and smoking hot before you put the patty down.